defi-wonderland/handbook/sites/wonderland/docs/testing/advanced-testing/overview.md

 ## Reporting found issues

-Sometimes when testing, you will find bugs and hopefully they won’t be Medusa and Kontrol bugs but actual errors in the project’s code.
+Sometimes when testing, you will find bugs and hopefully they won’t be Forge and Kontrol bugs but actual errors in the project’s code.
 The first step in handling the issue should always be notifying the dev team and validating the finding.
 Then depending on the validity and fixability of the issue we have multiple choices.

 ### Invalid finding